Why Learn Languages with Music

 3. Music has a lack of grammar instruction.

 While music can help you to memorize new vocabulary and phrases, it may not provide you with a complete understanding of the grammar of the language.
 You can learn a lot intuitively, like children do, by being immersed in the language informally.
-However, in order to use the language correctly in formal situations, you may need to study the grammar of the language in addition to learning with music.
+However, in order to speak the language correctly and confidently, you may need to study the grammar of the language as well, in addition to learning with music.

 4. Passive listening doesn't work.